| | | | | | | |

 Once you have made your notches in two of the sticks, set them aside!

-STEP 5: Take the remaining 8 craft sticks and stack them one on top of the other.
+STEP 5: Stack the remaining 8 craft sticks one on top of the other.
 Wind a rubber band tightly around each end of the stack.

 STEP 6: Go ahead and push one of the notched sticks through the stack under the top stick of the stack.
 Make sure to watch the video again to see this done.